-The fertilised embryos grow in the laboratory over two to five days, before being transferred into the woman’s uterus in a simple procedure called the embryo transfer.
-Again, this is a very similar technique to a pap smear.
-If more than one or two embryos develop, we can freeze the additional embryos for use in subsequent cycles as required.
+2. The fertilised embryos grow in the laboratory over five days (blastocyst stage) before being transferred into the woman’s uterus in a simple procedure called embryo transfer.

 The IVF process step by step